Get Involved

 The Southern Behavioral Health Region

 Members serving on the Southern Regional Behavioral Health Policy Board are community leaders, law enforcement, healthcare and treatment providers, family and peer advocates, and more.
 They bring diverse perspectives to the Board and are passionate about collaborating to improve the behavioral health system in the Southern Region.
-The board is in the process of resuming operations in June of 2023.
-The SRBHPB will also resume collaboration with regional stakeholders as well as county behavioral health taskforces to develop a shared understanding of the behavioral health issues facing the region.
-This will allow the Southern Board to establish substantial progress on shared goals by working with local, regional, and state partners to identify and align priorities and solutions whenever possible.
-Through ongoing discussion and work, the SRBHPB members, shown below, will review and evaluate the strengths and highlights as well as the needs (gaps and barriers) to renew work to establish priorities and recommendations for the coming year.
+The board resumed meeting in June of 2023.
+The Board along with regional stakeholders and county behavioral health task groups and coalitions continue to develop a shared understanding of the behavioral health issues facing the region.
+The Southern Regional BH Policy Board has begun to learn more about the roles and responsibilities in addition to the connection to the Coordinator role and work.
+Shared goals are emerging in conjunction with local, regional, and state partners to identify and align priorities and solutions whenever possible.
+Through ongoing discussion and work, the SRBHPB members, shown below, will continue to examine the needs (gaps and barriers) and strengths and highlights to establish priorities and recommendations for the coming year(s).

 Board Members

-• Vice Chair: Kevin A. Osten-Garner, PsyD, Executive Director and Chief Psychologist, Adler Community Health Services
+• Chair: Dr. Kevin Osten-Garner, PsyD, Executive Director and Chief Psychologist, Adler Community Health Services

-• Boonn Hem, Certified Peer Recovery Support Specialist, Substance Misuse Specialist, Nye Communities Coalition
+• Boonn Hem, Certified Peer Recovery Support Specialist, Substance Misuse Specialist, CHW-I, Nye Communities Coalition

 • Assemblyman Gregory Hafen II, Legislator/ District 36